 In 1977, two Ensign N177s took part in the world championship.
 The first was driven by Clay Regazzoni and managed directly by the Ensign team, while Patrick Tambay drove the second under the direction of Teddy Yip's Theodore Racing.
 This Formula 1 season was the best ever for Morris Nunn's cars.
 In 1978, Jacky Ickx took over the Ensign N177 and competed in four races.

-Art photographer Amaury Dubois pays tribute to Jacky Ickx's iconic Ensign N177 in his own way.
+Art photographer Amaury Soares pays tribute to Jacky Ickx's iconic Ensign N177 in his own way.
 His sharp eye reveals the details hidden under the slender silhouette of this superb monocoque and magnifies the mechanical genius deployed on this Ensign N177, such as the Ford Cosworth DFV engine coupled with the Hewland FG 400 5-speed gearbox masterfully highlighted by the artist.

-With this Ensign N177 Jacky Ikcx fine art photograph, Amaury Dubois delivers an exceptional conceptual work, composed of hundreds of shots, perfect for the interior decoration of your office, your business, your living room or your bedroom.
+With this Ensign N177 Jacky Ikcx fine art photograph, Amaury Soares delivers an exceptional conceptual work, composed of hundreds of shots, perfect for the interior decoration of your office, your business, your living room or your bedroom.
 Art photography available in several sizes, in limited edition numbered and signed by the artist.

 This product is no longer in stock